ayirtman/exploring_mushrooms/README.md

 ## Tools & Libraries
 - Python
-- Matplotlib
 - Seaborn
 - Pandas
-- Numpy

 ## How to run this project?
 1. Clone this repository
 2. Make sure all the required dependencies are installed.
-3. Run the `main.ipynb` script from the command line or from your Jupyter Notebook.
+3. Run the `Exploring_Mushrooms.ipynb` script from the command line or from your Jupyter Notebook.

 ## Results
 The outcomes of this project can be found in the Jupyter notebooks.
 A report summarizing the findings is also included in the repository.